 The finished parts ready to fit on the camera

-The new handle/grip works very well when either on top of the lens or at 90 degrees to the left which then allows me to keep one hand on the lens when the camera is on the shoulder strap or with the handle under the lens it makes a very good support rest for hand held shooting or when resting on things like fence posts to steady longer shots.
+The new handle/grip works very well when either on top of the lens or at 90 degrees to the left which then allows me to keep one hand on the lens when the camera is on the shoulder strap or with the handle under the lens it makes a very good support rest for handheld shooting or when resting on things like fence posts to steady long shots.

 The total cost of the materials to build this handle/grip was less than £8 which is a lot less than the commercial handles available to buy online.

 The completed mount with a rubber spacer to stop rotation and vibration.

 You can download the PDF design file and also the milling cut paths from the links below.